 - explanation of where the title was previously published.

-- If the book is still for sale on etailers, please tell us where it’s for sale.
+- If the book is still for sale, please tell us where it’s for sale.
 Including any information on sales, number of reviews, average review rating, etc is also helpful.

 All of the above information is required in the query letter.
 Without any of this information, we will decline to read further.

-If we are interested in reading your manuscript, you will receive an email asking you to submit the manuscript, a synopsis, series outline and overview of new material you are proposing in addition to the previously published work.
+If we are interested in reading your manuscript, we will ask to see the manuscript, a synopsis, series outline and overview of new material you are proposing in addition to the previously published work.
 If you do not have new material in mind, please do not proceed with submission at this time.

 We define previously published as work that has been made available for sale to consumers, either on the author’s website or on an etailer.
 Works that have been made available for free reading on sites such as Wattpad are not considered previously published.
 If your book was contracted by a publisher but was never made available for sale, we do not consider that previously published.